Modern immigration to the United Kingdom: Restrictions against immigration from Commonwealth

-By 1972, with the passing of the Immigration Act, only holders of work permits, or people with parents or grandparents born in the UK could gain entry – effectively stemming primary immigration from Commonwealth countries.
+In 1972, the Heath administration introduced the first proposed Immigration Rules under the 1971 act.
+The rules proposal drew criticism from Conservative Party backbenchers, because it formally implemented a limit of six months of leave to enter as a visitor for white "Old Commonwealth" citizens who were "non-patrial" (did not have Right of Abode under the 1971 act, generally because they did not have a parent or grandparent from the UK).
+At the same time the proposal opened the door to free movement of certain European workers from European Economic Community member states.
+Seven backbenchers voted against the proposed Rules and 53 abstained, leading to defeat.
+Minutes from a Cabinet meeting the next day conclude that "anti-European sentiment" among backbenchers, who instead preferred "Old Commonwealth" migration to the UK, was at the core of the result.
+The proposal was revised, and the first Rules were passed in January 1973.

 The Act abolished the distinction between Commonwealth and non-Commonwealth entrants.
 The Conservative government nevertheless allowed, amid much controversy, the immigration of 27,000 individuals displaced from Uganda after the coup d'état led by Idi Amin in 1971.

 In the 1970s, an average of 72,000 immigrants were settling in the UK every year from the Commonwealth; this decreased in the 1980s and early-1990s to around 54,000 per year, only to rise again to around 97,000 by 1999.
 The total number of Commonwealth immigrants since 1962 is estimated at 2,500,000.

-The Ireland Act 1949 has the unusual status of recognising the Republic of Ireland, but affirming that its citizens are not citizens of a foreign country for the purposes of any law in the United Kingdom.
-This act was initiated at a time when Ireland withdrew from the Commonwealth of Nations after declaring itself a republic.